-Joanna Gaines Chocolate Chip Cookies come from the bestselling cookbook, Magnolia Table, and they truly live up to the hype!
+Joanna Gaines Chocolate Chip Cookies come from her bestselling cookbook, Magnolia Table, and this popular cookie recipe truly lives up to the hype!
 Thick, chewy, buttery, and packed with chocolate chips, these bakery-style cookies have become a go-to in our house.

-Now, you may be thinking, "what makes THESE chocolate chip cookies such a favorite?", right?
-Well, for starters, these cookies use less butter than most traditional chocolate chip cookie recipes.
-The recipe also calls for a "heaping" teaspoon of baking soda.
-Those two small changes create thick, chewy cookies with soft centers and perfectly crisp edges.
+So, what makes Joanna Gaines' chocolate chip cookies special?
+For starters, this recipe uses less butter than most traditional chocolate chip cookie recipes and calls for a "heaping" teaspoon of baking soda.
+Those two small changes help create thick, chewy cookies with soft centers and perfectly crisp edges.

 Quick Look: Joanna Gaines Chocolate Chip Cookies